purseclab/Patcherex2/README.md

     ```

-## Advanced Usage
+### Patcherex2 Advanced Usage
-### Reuse Unreachable Code Spaces
+#### Reuse Unreachable Code Locations
-Patcherex2 can be used to reuse unreachable code spaces in the binary.
+Patcherex2 can be used to reuse unreachable code locations in the binary.
-Add following script anywhere before `apply_patches` to reuse the unreachable function space.
+Add the following code anywhere before `apply_patches` to reuse unreachable code.

 ```python
 for func in p.binary_analyzer.get_unused_funcs():